-Day work, which includes digging with a backhoe and mini-excavator, will be done from 7 a.m. to 4 p.m.
-Crews will excavate, install utility infrastructure, place concrete panels using a crane, and pour concrete.
-Crews will use medium and heavy duty diesel vehicles to transport dirt and concrete.
+Day work will be done from 7 a.m. to 4 p.m.
+Crews will install utility infrastructure, place concrete panels using a crane, and pour concrete.
+Crews may use medium and heavy duty diesel vehicles to transport dirt and concrete.

 The $147 million project will elevate the Caltrain tracks above three existing at-grade street crossings at San Bruno, San Mateo and Angus Avenues.
 A new elevated Caltrain station between San Bruno and San Mateo Avenues will replace the station at Sylvan Avenue.
 Work on this project will not disrupt Caltrain service.

 For more information, please call the dedicated outreach line at 650.508.7726 or firstname.lastname@example.org.

 Caltrain will perform routine maintenance at several locations next week.
 To avoid delays to passengers, the work will take place Saturday through Friday from 8 p.m. to 6 a.m.
 There will be some construction noise but crews will work as quietly as possible.
 This work will not disrupt Caltrain service.
 For more information about this type of work, click here.

 Saturday, January 5, through Friday, January 11, crews will power wash and perform janitorial work at Caltrain stations between the San Francisco and Tamien stations.